unibas-tilics/tilics/articles/article-112-compiler.md

 The picture is hers and shows how a computer program can produce another computer program.
 She even coined the term that is still use
-today: a compiler.
+today: a **compiler**.

-Nowadays we have many more of these translation and transformation machines, with names as funny as the picture: cross-compilers, transpilers and compiler-compilers (cocos).
-Their mission is translate program code from one computer language to another.
+Nowadays we have many more of these translation and transformation machines, with names as funny as the picture: _cross-compilers_, _transpilers_ and _compiler-compilers_ (cocos).
+Their mission is to translate from one computer language to another, for example a C program to machine code, but also JavaScript6 to Javascript5.
 <!-- END BODY -->

 ![Grace Hopper's compiler robot](../images/image-112-compiler.png)